-You, John Y. and Muller, Dietmar and Huber, Matthew and Otto-Bliesner, Bette and Poulsen, Chris and Sdrolias, Maria and Ribbe, Joachim (2006) Sensitivity study of the role of vegetation in Miocene climate change.
-In: 2006 Western Pacific Geophysics Meeting, 24-27 July 2006, Beijing, China.
+You, John Y. and Muller, Dietmar and Huber, Matthew and Otto-Bliesner, Bette and Poulsen, Chris and Sdrolias, Maria and Ribbe, Joachim (2006) Sensitivity study of the role of vegetation in miocene climate change.
+In: American Geophysical Union Western Pacific Geophysics Meeting 2006, 24-27 Jul 2006, Beijing, China.

 |Additional Information:||Abstract only available.|

 |Faculty / Department / School:||Historic - Faculty of Sciences - Department of Biological and Physical Sciences|